Are you interested in selling Medicare Advantage successfully?

-So you explain option 1, which is maybe a Medicare Supplement with a prescription drug plan, give them the pros and cons there.
-Then you do the Medicare Advantage and you give them the pros and cons and then literally at that point I don’t say a word.
+Then you do the Medicare Advantage sales presentation, giving them the pros and cons and then literally at that point I don’t say a word.

 Now, not all Advantage plans are HMOs.
 Some of them are PPOs, but it’s still a network based product, so I still have to do my homework.

-So if we’re going to go the Medicare Supplement route then I don’t have to check networks, it makes it a little bit easier, but I still have to check medications on both options.
-I’ve got to make sure if I’m going to recommend just a prescription drug plan that I check and make sure that they’re covered.
+If we’re going to go the Medicare Supplement route then I don’t have to check networks, it makes it a little bit easier.

 Once they’ve given me the okay, I’ll open up the booklet and review the Summary of Benefits.
 I’ll go over each section and literally I’m reading off the book and I don’t deviate from the book.